 This appeased the small states because it gave them what they saw as equal representation, but what was really a much louder voice in the government.
 Either way, they felt this structure of government gave them the power they needed to stop bills unfavorable to them from becoming laws, influence they would not have had under Madison’s Virginia Plan.

-Reaching this agreement allowed the Convention to move forward, but almost as soon as this compromise was reached, it became clear that there were other issues dividing the delegates.
+Reaching this agreement allowed the Constitutional Convention to move forward, but almost as soon as this compromise was reached, it became clear that there were other issues dividing the delegates.

 One such issue was slavery, and just like in the days of the Articles of Confederation, the question was about how slaves should be counted.
 But this time, it was not about how slaves would impact tax obligations.

 Instead, it was about something arguably much more important: their impact on representation in Congress.

 And the Southern states, which had — during the Confederation years — opposed counting slaves into the population (since it would have cost them money) now supported the idea (because doing so would grant them something even better than money: power).

 The Northern states, seeing this and not liking it one bit, took the opposing view and fought against slaves being counted as part of the population at all.

 Once again, slavery had divided the country and exposed the vast divide that existed between Northern and Southern states’ interests, an omen of things to come.

 After the Great Compromise helped settle the debate between large and small states, it became clear that the differences that existed between the Northern and the Southern states would be just as difficult, if not more so, to overcome.
 And it was largely due to the issue of slavery.

 In the North, most people had moved on from the use of slaves.
 Indentured servitude still existed as a way to pay debts, but wage labor was becoming more and more the norm, and with more opportunities for industry, the wealthy class saw this as the best way to move forward.